watway/wat-php-xdebug/README.md

 ```

 3. set breakpoint in VSCode in index.php
+4. Run the `Listen for XDebug on Docker App` configuration from the Debug tab, or hit `F5`
-4. open `localhost:8085` in browser should hit breakpoint.
+5. open `localhost:8085` in browser should hit breakpoint.

 # References